lukas-tomoszek/idea-code-metrics-visualization/README.md

       AI-assisted generation.
 * **Interactivity:**
     - Use dynamic placeholders in your SQL (e.g., `#method_fqn#`, `#feature_name#`, `#mapping_path#`) to make the chart
-      respond to the active file or selection.
+      respond to the active file or current caret position.
     - In the tool window, select a chart and use filters (method, feature, path, HTTP method) to update the chart context.
     - Lock/unlock filters to either stay fixed or follow the current **caret position** in the editor.